 - Use ISSOTL-related acronyms consistently:

 - ISSOTL (not ISSoTL) to reference the Society

 - SoTL to reference the Scholarship of Teaching and Learning

 - TLI to reference the Society’s journal, Teaching & Learning Inquiry

 - As parenthetical citations with corresponding entries in a references list.
 The preferred citation style is APA, modified to include authors’ full first names in the references list entries.

 - Authors should include a relevant image (e.g., a photo of a research site or research team described in the post, an illustrative figure, etc.), when possible.
 Images should be submitted as separate files (preferably .JPGs), not embedded in the text of the post.
 Only use Creative Commons images or images that you created or have permission to use, and always credit image authors (e.g. Image Credit: Author Name).

 - Authors should include information for a byline: their name, their institutional affiliation, and their preferred email for correspondence about the post

 Members may add blog posts to specific groups (e.g., Interest Groups, Committees) or share them site-wide.
-Once members submit a blog post by clicking save, it may be held for moderation by the Communications Committee or by a group’s chairs.
-We make every effort to review posts within a week.
+Once members submit a blog post by clicking save, it may be held for moderation by the Publications Committee or by a group’s chairs, who make every effort to review posts within a week.